GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 ```

 ### Service identities requiring manual IAM grants

-The module will create service identities at the time of the creation of the project instead creation of them at the time of first use.
-This allows granting these service identities roles in other projects which is usually necessary in Shared VPC context.
+The module will create service identities at project creation instead of creating of them at the time of first use.
+This allows granting these service identities roles in other projects, something which is usually necessary in a Shared VPC context.

-You can grant those roles using following construct:
+You can grant roles to service identities using the following construct:

 ```hcl
 module "project" {